 The Believe…In Holiday Magic fireworks spectacular should not be missed.
 If you want to see it from the front (to view the castle projections), you should stake out a spot on Main Street U.S.A. several hours before the show.
 However you can totally watch the fireworks from other locations, including the Rivers of America or the it’s a small world mall.

 After the fireworks, massive crowds will rush out of the park, tiny tots in tow!
 Try not to get hung up in the crowds (that’s why we watch the fireworks from the it’s a small world area).
-Fantasyland will be closed for a while after the show but other areas will remain open for fun.
-We were able to stay until closing and my kids rode The Matterhorn Bobsleds twice in a row without any wait!
+Fantasyland will be closed for a while after the show but other areas will remain open and operational.

-Festive Foods Marketplace serves up multicultural food and drink at Disney California Adventure park during the holiday season.
-Each of the kiosks offers something different including gourmet appetizers, comfort food, draft beers, and fancy drinks (alcoholic and non).
-The holiday desserts (mocha yule log!) are not to be missed!
+The Festive Foods Marketplace serves up multicultural food and drink at Disney California Adventure park during the holiday season.
+Each of the kiosks offers something different including gourmet appetizers, comfort food, draft beers, and fancy drinks (alcoholic and non-alcoholic).
+The holiday desserts are not to be missed!

-I absolutely adore just admiring the gorgeous holiday decor that’s all over the Disney parks.
-From the enormous tree on Main Street U.S.A., the auto-themed holiday decor in Cars Land and even the whimsical holiday spirit in Toontown, almost every area is decked out!
+Don’t miss taking in the gorgeous holiday decor that’s all over the Disney parks.
+From the enormous tree on Main Street U.S.A., auto-themed holiday decor in Cars Land and even the whimsical holiday spirit in Toontown, almost every area is decked out!
 Be sure to take the time to look at the decorations and take plenty of photos.